mlabuda2/nf-tower-docs/docs/credentials/quay_registry_credentials.md

 ### Quay repository access

-For Quay repositories, we recommend using [robot accounts](https://docs.quay.io/glossary/robot-accounts.html) for authentication:
+For Quay repositories, we recommend using [robot accounts](https://docs.quay.io/glossary/robot-accounts.html) with **Read** access permissions for authentication:

 1. Sign in to [quay.io](https://quay.io/).
 2. From the user or organization view, select the **Robot Accounts** tab.